Chemist-aligned retrosynthesis by ensembling diverse inductive bias models

 \paragraph{Pistachio}

-To collect a challenging search dataset sufficiently distinct from training data, we started with Pistachio test products and performed a sequence of filtering and clustering steps.
-Specifically, we kept molecules with high SAScore~\cite{ertl2009estimation}, filtered out outliers, selected a diverse subset based on fingerprint similarity, and finally removed molecules for which a short search using NeuralSym could find any routes (see Methods for details).
+To collect a challenging search dataset sufficiently distinct from training data, we used Pistachio test products that had high SAScore~\cite{ertl2009estimation} and could not be easily solved through retrosynthetic search with NeuralSym, and selected a diverse subset based on fingerprint similarity (see Methods for details).
 This procedure left us with $951$ hard targets which we split into $151$ for validation and $800$ for testing.

-We search with Retro*~\cite{chen2020retro} using the same building block set as used in SimpRetro.
+We search with Retro*~\cite{chen2020retro} using the same building block set as in SimpRetro.
 To ensure a fair comparison, we first tuned temperature for every model on validation targets, and then used the best value for test targets.
-Generally, all of our models yield a better solve rate than the baselines, with \locmodel~performing best early on due to its higher efficiency, but losing to \smilesmodel\ and \combinedmodel~in the long run (Figure~\ref{fig:search_solve_rate}). \combinedmodel~performs best for medium-to-long search times, and finds routes for even highly challenging molecules (Figure~\ref{fig:exampleroutes}).
+Generally, all of our models yield a better solve rate than baselines, with \locmodel~performing best early on due to its higher efficiency, but losing to \smilesmodel~and \combinedmodel~in the long run (Figure~\ref{fig:search_solve_rate}). \combinedmodel~performs best for medium-to-long search times, and finds routes for even highly challenging molecules (Figure~\ref{fig:exampleroutes}).